pytgcalls/pytgcalls/README.md

 ## Credits

-Big thanks to [@evgeny-nadymov] for allowing us to use their code from [telegram-react]
+Big thanks to [@evgeny-nadymov] for allowing us to use their code from [telegram-react] and thanks to [alemidev] for helping to rebuild this library

 This library is based on [tgcallsjs] developed [@AndrewLaneX] and pyservercall by [@Laky-64]